hjuvvana/Fashion-MNIST---Jarvis/README.md

 c. git checkout dev (checkout the new branch)

-Edit fav_animal.txt on your local machine in the directory by adding your favorite animal to the file and save it.
+Edit python code files on your local machine in the directory and save it.

 In the terminal window run:

-a. git status (should show that fav_animal.txt has been modified but is not in the staging area)
+a. git status (should show that files has been modified but is not in the staging area)

 b. git add .
-(Should add fav_animal.txt to the staging area)
+(Should add files to the staging area)

 c. git commit -m 'added favorite animal <insert name here>'